I build intelligent systems

 About

 I'm a student and software engineer with a deep passion for building systems that push boundaries.
-My work spans from low-level C++ chess engines and Go neural networks to cutting-edge ternary language models and private AI assistants.
+My work spans from low-level C++ chess engines and Go neural networks to cutting-edge ternary language models and kernel drivers.

 “Understand the system deeply, then build it to perform flawlessly.”